Adikumaw/trading_strategy_finder/scripts/silver_layer_readme.md

-# 🧠 Silver Data Generator (Decoupled Feature & Outcome Engine)
+# 🧠 Silver Data Generator (Advanced Feature & Outcome Engine)

 This Python script is a critical architectural component that transforms raw market data and trade simulations into a clean, efficient, and logically sound **"Silver Dataset"**.
 It is designed to prevent data leakage and prepare the ground for robust machine learning analysis.

-The script's core purpose is to **decouple the market context (features) from the trade results (outcomes)**.
-This fixes a major logical flaw where a single market event could be over-represented, leading to biased and unreliable models.
+The script's core purpose is to **decouple the market context (features) from the trade results (outcomes)** and enrich those outcomes with advanced positioning metrics.

 ---